TaisVe/Week_3_Project/README.md

 #### Wine Reviews by Sommeliers
    > Both the average point given to wines and the median are 88

-      - Most wines received between 86 and 91 points, indicating a relatively high overall quality of wines in the dataset.
+      - Most wines received between 86 and 91 points

    > The average price for a bottle of wine in the dataset is $35.36.
 Additionally, the standard deviation is high (41.02), indicating a wide dispersion of prices around the mean.